Table of Contents

 - Research and development in this field continue to focus on increasing efficiency, reducing emissions, and finding alternative and sustainable liquid fuels.

 - Mixing of fuel and gas is fast.
-Hence, it is cleanest combustion
+Hence, it is the cleanest combustion

-- Gases phase combustion is fast and more clean compared liquid and solid state combustion
+- Gases phase combustion is fast and cleaner compared to liquid and solid-state combustion

-- Gaseous phase combsution is easy to understand and widely used in laboratory
+- Gaseous phase combustion is easy to understand and widely used in laboratory

 Some Important Definitions related to Liquid Combustion